-Post Judgement Debt Collections
+Post-Judgment Debt Collections

 “No Recovery—No Fee”

-Depending upon the amount and the number of the landlord’s claims, our firm will file a claim in Small Claims, District or Circuit Court for the amount due to the landlord.
-Once we obtain judgment on the claim we will pursue collection of the debt within the limits of the Fair Debt Collection Practices Act.
+Depending upon the amount and volume of the landlord’s claims, we will file a claim in Small Claims, District or Circuit Court for the amounts.
+Once we obtain judgment on the claim(s), we will pursue collection of the debt within the limits of the Fair Debt Collection Practices Act.

-The process becomes even more complicated when the tenant moves out of the jurisdiction where the judgment was obtained.
+The process becomes more complicated when the tenant moves out of the jurisdiction where the judgment was obtained.

-important part of our collection effort because at some point, the debtor may have to “clear” our judgment from his or her credit record in order to buy a new vehicle or rent another property.
+important part of our collection effort.
+The debtor may have to “clear” our judgment from their credit rating to buy a vehicle or rent another property.

 *Client must pay Court Costs, Filing Fees, Constable or Sheriff Fees and Garnishment Fees